Bryan County License Hearing Guide

 After Criminal Case Concludes

-- Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI School).
+• Completing a DDS-approved DUI Alcohol or Drug Use Risk Reduction Program (DUI School).

-- Classes/Programs That Must Be Completed: Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is typically required for license reinstatement.
+• Classes/Programs That Must Be Completed: The most common requirement is the DUI Alcohol or Drug Use Risk Reduction Program (DUI School).
+This is a 20-hour course that must be completed at a DDS-certified school.

 Special Programs